Logo for University of Iowa Health Care This logo represents the University of Iowa Health Care

 2. Spread in the pocket using hemostats and break up any septations.

-3. You can use the Yankauer tip to apply gentle pressure around the incision site to facilitate further drainage.
+3. The Yankauer tip can be used to apply gentle pressure around the incision site to facilitate further drainage.

-4. Leave the hole open to allow for continued drainage
+4. The incision should be left open as possible to allow for continued drainage

 References